xvnpw/xvnpw.github.io/content/posts/from-dot-in-regex-to-ssrf-part-3.md

 Still no success here.
 I seams that this version of Node.js is not vulnerable for CRLF attacks.

-Let's try harder and dig dipper into node-fetch, maybe something interesting will be in code :smiley:
+Let's try harder and dig dipper into node-fetch, maybe something interesting will be in code 😃

 ## Investigation of node-fetch code